-Upon submission of official transcripts from all prior graduate work, the DMin program director will assess the coursework correspondence to the MDiv at the seminary and make recommendations to the DMin Committee concerning the applicant's equivalency status.
-Applicants needing extra graduate-level course work to attain equivalency status may be admitted to the program with the stipulation that the appropriate course work be completed before enrollment in Module Three of the program.
-This course work must be taken from an ATS-accredited seminary.
-Course grade points must average a minimum of 3.0.
+Upon submission of official transcripts from all prior graduate work, the DMin program director or associate director will assess the correspondence between the applicant's educational portfolio and the 72-graduate-semester-hour MDiv standard and make a recommendation to the DMin Committee concerning the applicant's equivalency status.
+Applicants needing extra graduate-level course work to attain equivalency status may be admitted to the program with the stipulation that the appropriate 'leveling' course work be completed in order to graduate.
+Note: